(Almost) Efficient Mechanisms for Bilateral Trading: Discussion

 \section{Discussion}

-In this paper, we constructed mechanisms that approximate effciency in bilateral-trade settings, and showed how such mechanisms can be used as building blocks of mechanisms in more complex scenarios.
+In this paper, we constructed mechanisms that approximate efficiency in bilateral-trade settings, and showed how such mechanisms can be used as building blocks of mechanisms in more complex scenarios.
 Our main result states that there always exists a simple, fixed-price, dominant-strategy incentive compatible, strongly budget balanced and ex-post individually rational mechanism that achieves at least $1-1/e$ of the optimal efficiency.
-This mechanism computes a price as a function of the distribution functions of the seller and the buyer, and achieves the approximation guarantee for every pair of such distributions.
-We then show how this approximation ratio implies a $0.39$ approximation for a similar setting with a divisible good and arbitrary monotone valuations, or a 2-player exchange setting for general convex valuations.
+This mechanism computes a price as a function of the distribution functions of the seller.

+We then show how this implies a $0.39$ approximation for a similar setting with a divisible good and arbitrary monotone valuations, or a 2-player exchange setting for general convex valuations.
 We also prove the same $1-1/e$ approximation factor for the $n$ player partnership-dissolving problem.
 These three approximation results are given as ``black-box" reductions, such that if the $1-1/e$ bound is improved in the future (we know that it cannot be larger than $0.749$ \cite{CKLT16}), these bounds will be immediately improved as well.